-The mission of the Glen Ellyn Public Library is to serve the community as a vibrant center for information, learning, and discovery.
+“More than books” is more than just a catchy tag line—it’s a statement about our library and the value we provide to our community.
+The mission of the Glen Ellyn Public Library is to serve the community as a vibrant center for accurate information, robust learning, and personal discovery.

 The Glen Ellyn Public Library serves a community of over 27,000 people and is located about 20 miles west of the city of Chicago.
 Currently, the library holds over 220,000 items including books, magazines, DVDs, and CDs.
 The library, also, subscribes to over four dozen online databases and conducts programs and events for all ages.

 The history of the Glen Ellyn Public Library in many ways mirrors the history of the Village of Glen Ellyn, with name changes, population increases, and building expansions.